open-sdg/open-sdg/docs/configuration.md

 * the search results page
 * the reporting status page

 Without this setting, you will need a file for each of these 4 pages (per language), in a `_pages` folder.
-This setting can include more advanced settings (see [here](https://github.com/open-sdg/jekyll-open-sdg-plugins/blob/master/lib/jekyll-open-sdg-plugins/create_pages.rb#L18)) but can also simply be set to `true`.
+This setting can include more advanced settings (see this [jekyll-open-sdg-plugins code](https://github.com/open-sdg/jekyll-open-sdg-plugins/blob/master/lib/jekyll-open-sdg-plugins/create_pages.rb#L18)) but can also simply be set to `true`.

 ```nohighlight
 create_pages: true